asadziach/CarND-Advanced-Lane-Lines/writeup.md

 I used convolution approach with the sliding window method.
 It maximizes the number of "hot" pixels in each window.
 A convolution is the summation of the product of two separate signals, in my case the window template and the vertical slice of the pixel image.

 I slide my window template across the image from left to right and any overlapping values are summed together, creating the convolved signal.
 The peak of the convolved signal is where there was the highest overlap of pixels and the most likely position for the lane marker.
-File `ImageGenerator.py` function get_left_right_centroids().
+File `ImageGenerator.py` function get_left_right_centroids() line 131.
 Here is a debug output of this operation:
 ![alt text][image7]

-The code to fit my lane lines with a 2nd order polynomial is in file `ImageGenerator.py` function fit_lane_lines() line 214:
+The code to fit my lane lines with a 2nd order polynomial is in file `ImageGenerator.py` function fit_lane_lines() line:216:

 ![alt text][image5]

 #### 5. Calculating radius of curvature of the lane and the position of the vehicle with respect to center.

-The code is in file `./ImageGenerator.py` functions radius_of_curvature(), fit_lane_lines() and annotate_results()
+The code is in file `ImageGenerator.py` functions radius_of_curvature(), fit_lane_lines() and annotate_results()

 #### 6. Results

-I implemented this step in my code file `./ImageGenerator.py`  in the function `draw_lane_lines()`.
+I implemented this step in my code file `ImageGenerator.py`  in the function `draw_lane_lines()`.
 Here is an example of my result on a test image:

 ![alt text][image6]